 In addition to being the support for a railroad bridge, this structure may have also cradled a 6-inch diameter cast iron pipe that transported oil or natural gas all the way to Baltimore prior to 1900.
 If you peer closely at the top of the pillar you will notice a cutout area that would have supported the pipe.
 On the side opposite the trail, the end of the cast iron pipe is visible (depending on vegetation) from the bank about 12 feet above the water.
 The pipe’s opening lines up with the top of the stone pillar, which carried the line across the stream.
 Segments of the pipeline have also been found farther south in the river hills.

 Of course, European settlers were not the first to inhabit the area.
 Native Americans lived in villages scattered throughout Lancaster County in the 1300s and 1400s.
 Shenks Ferry was no different.
-It harbored a community of three or four lodges who used the area for hunting, gathering wild fruits and nuts, and farming corn, beans, and squash along the rich floodplains.
-Due to the proximity of the Susquehanna River, early Native American tribes accessed the river for fishing, fresh water, and trading opportunities until the mid-1700.
+It harbored a community of three or four longhouses who used the area for hunting, gathering wild fruits and nuts, and farming corn, beans, and squash along the rich floodplains.
+Due to the proximity of the Susquehanna River, early Native American tribes accessed the river for fishing, freshwater, and trading opportunities until the mid-1700s.
 The ravine within Shenks Ferry also provided protection from extreme weather and the neighboring tribes.

-But before Susquehannock, Shenks Ferry was home to another pre-historic group that wasn’t discovered until the 1930s.
+But before the Susquehannock, Shenks Ferry was home to another pre-historic group that wasn’t discovered until the 1930s.
 Known as the “Shenk Ferry People,” these Native Americans might date back thousands of years before Christ or as recently as 1300 AD.
 Experts disagree on this point.
-Regardless long before any Europeans arrived in the region.
+Regardless, it was long before any Europeans arrived in the region.
 More about the Shenks Ferry People in an upcoming Uncharted Lancaster adventure.